 The diagnostic pathway provides extensive training in all aspects of clinical radiology.
 All modalities are covered, including Fluoroscopy, Ultrasound, PET, PET-CT, MRI, CT, Scintigraphy, and Radiography.
 All subspecialties are covered, including obstetrical/fetal imaging, magnetic resonance imaging, vascular and interventional radiology, body imaging, neuroradiology, head and neck imaging, pediatrics, chest and cardiac imaging, musculoskeletal imaging, physics, nuclear medicine, and breast imaging.

-Each resident spends four week periods in subspecialty sections at UC San Diego Medical Center Hillcrest, Thornton Hospital, VA Medical Center, Jacob's Medical Center, and Rady Children's Hospital.
+Each resident spends four week periods in subspecialty sections at UC San Diego Medical Center Hillcrest, Thornton Pavilion, VA Medical Center, Jacob's Medical Center, and Rady Children's Hospital.
 All institutions are equipped with PACS.
 The resident works closely with a member of the faculty on a one-to-one basis.
 Intensive exposure to each of the clinical areas and appropriate staff is assured for every resident.
 Time and opportunity for clinical laboratory research projects are also available.

 The UCSD residency program is run by residents, which means that residents (rather than the fellow or the attending), perform protocol exams, read studies, and field consults and questions from clinical services.
 Thus, when residents graduating from UCSD can run any service and will be prepared to succeed in both academia and private practice.